Introduction

 Native Publish/Subscribe

-For these cases, the native publisher and subscriber Rust library ratpub can help.
-By building on the same concepts as Variable Sharing, it removes ROS from the dependency list at development time if you only use that API from ROS.
+For these cases, the native Rust library ratpub can help.
+By building on the same concepts as Variable Sharing, it removes ROS from the dependency tree at development time if you only use the pub/sub API from ROS.
 Read more about it here.

 Quickstart